Michael Corleone in Sicily: Exploring the Iconic Godfather Filming Locations

 At one time, Corleone was known in Sicily as "The Tombstone"—and for good reasons.
 The whole town lived under the dark laws of the Mafia and the culture of silence that grew out of them.

 Today, Corleone is safe to visit.
 The town may still not be a joyous sight - buried amidst the mountains - but it's not particularly dangerous either.
 Nor are there any tourist attractions.
-There used to be a small museum on the history of the Mafia, but it is now closed.
+There used to be a small museum on the history of the Mafia, but the last I heard it was closed.

 Corleone, SicilyHills surround the town of Corleone.
 They have provided perfect hiding places for the mafia and other bandits throughout the ages. (trolvag / Wikimedia Commons)